Shorthand-typist: a common job for women before the computer age

 Before the digital age which led to professional men typing their own letters and documents, they always had shorthand-typists to type for them.
 Men would never type their own letters!
 They were not expected to know how, and it would have been beneath their dignity anyway.

-What it was like to work in a typing pool
+The typing pool and what it was like to work in one

-We - the shorthand takers - had to sit on high stools, just like the drawing office blokes, in tight short skirts and high heels.
+When taking the shorthand, we girls had to sit on high stools just like the drawing office blokes but in our tight short skirts and high heels.
 We were so embarrassed.
 Then, when we finished taking dictation, we had to shuffle off our stools and walk out, often with 20 pairs of eyes watching our reverse ... horrible.
 In a horrible and cynical way, it's quite entertaining to hear all the uproar nowadays about sexual harassment in the past.
 I and all women I knew thought that it was completely normal, from that very low-level stuff from the draughtsmen, knowing how shy and uncomfortable we all were, to being physically groped on over-full tube trains.
 No-one ever talked about it.

 Back to the typing pool: We were allocated a time to visit the lavatories, right to the actual minute, woe betide you if you missed your slot.